JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### S-curve

-An S-curve structure (Figure \@ref(fig:scurve)) simulates data that lies along a smooth, non-linear manifold, making it a classic example for testing the performance of non-linear dimension reduction methods.
-This package provides functions to generate standard S-curve shapes as well as variants containing holes to introduce missing or incomplete regions.
+An S-curve structure (Figure \@ref(fig:scurve)) simulates data that lies along a smooth, non-linear manifold.
+The functions generate both the standard S-curve shape and, similar to the cube generator, an S-curve variant with structured hole that introduce missing or incomplete region.
 These variations are useful for evaluating how well algorithms capture non-linear geometry and handle incomplete manifolds in high-dimensional data.
 Table \@ref(tab:scurve-tb-html) summarizes these functions.

 <div class="layout-chunk" data-layout="l-body">